YaoGroup/ServerMantaince/README.md

 $\small\text{^There are other editors that provide similar functions.
 For example, PyCharm on Mac has similar features}$

-## B. Enhanced Workflow
+## B. Usefull Skills

-We provide some useful additional tricks for using the workstation.
-The tricks can:
-- Smooth and boost tedious routines
-- Enhance the robustness of the workflow against human error
+We provide two important skills for working on the workstation and on Princeton cluster.

 ### B-1 Secure Your Long-Running Jobs (tmux)

-:::info
+:::success
 TLDR;

 Execute `tmux new -s <name>` to create a persistent terminal.
 Run your job inside the terminal.
 The workstation holds the jobs inside the terminal regardless of the internet connection.
 Use `tmux attach -t <name>` to get back to the terminal.